 There are a number of approaches to valuing a business.
 There are market based approaches such as public company trading multiples and comparable transaction analyses and cashflow and earnings based methodologies such as the Discounted Cashflow (DCF) analysis.
 In this post we will review market based approaches.

 Let’s start with the easier one to explain; comparable company transaction analysis.
-This is just like when your real estate agent shows you what houses sold for in your neighbourhood.
-You compare your neighbour’s house in terms of number of bed and bathrooms, lot size, etc. and then you figure, well, if that one sold for $500K then, since mine is better, mine must be worth about $600K.
+This is similar to when your real estate agent shows you what houses sold for in your neighborhood.
+You compare your neighbor’s house in terms of the number of bed and bathrooms, lot size, etc. and then you figure, well, if that one sold for $500K then, since mine is better, mine must be worth about $600K.

 How are these discounts and premiums determined?
 Large public companies benefit from easier access to capital, lower cost of capital, in many cases a strong brand and generally scale, diversification of suppliers and customers and many more risk reducing attributes.
 Small companies typically have higher customer concentration, a less established brand, less access to funding sources (be it banks or equity investors) and, private companies are illiquid; it takes a lot of time and effort to find the right buyer.
 As such, small private companies are riskier than large public companies.
 Every comparison is unique but generally speaking, more risk means a higher required rate of return.